Edited by John Foster and Werner Hölzl

-John Foster* 1.
+2. Econometrics and evolutionary economics John Foster* 1.
 INTRODUCTION In the 1980s, my interest in evolutionary economics was stimulated by dissatisfaction with the econometric methodologies available to undertake applied work using time-series data.
 Many of these dissatisfactions were raised in Evolutionary Macroeconomics (Foster 1987).
 Although this led to an interest in evolutionary economics in its own right, my original research programme, dedicated to the development of an econometric methodology that could encompass both conventional and evolutionary modelling, remained intact.
 Over the years, it has been noticeable that many of the diﬃculties encountered in econometric modelling have stemmed more from the economic theory used by modellers than the statistical techniques that are applied.
 It gradually became apparent that, if the relationship between econometrics and economic theory could be respeciﬁed in a new way, this might lead to a shift away from the dominant neoclassical theoretical paradigm in economics towards theoretical perspectives embodied in neoSchumpeterian evolutionary economics.
 By 1987, conventional econometric methodology had split into three strands (see Pagan 1987).
 Two of these strands – VAR modelling, pioneered by Christopher Sims, and error (or equilibrium) correction modelling (ECM), popularized by David Hendry – were combined into a uniﬁed VECM approach in the 1990s (see Pagan 1994).
 Over the same period, my own ‘evolutionary’ approach to econometric modelling was developed, beginning with Foster (1991) and (1992) and ending with Foster and Wild (1999a, 1999b).
 These papers were greeted not with criticism, but with an uneasy silence amongst conventional econometric modellers.
-Conversations with such modellers have revealed that...
+Conversations with...

 You are not authenticated to view the full text of this chapter or article.